braze-inc/braze-docs/_docs/_hidden/private_betas/create_banner_card.md

 ### Placement management

 Placements are unique per workspace.
-You’ll be able to view the campaigns associated with the placement.
+You can view all campaigns associated with a placement.

 ### Analytics